top of page

 A couple stands in an ornate hall with high ceilings, stained glass windows, and wood paneling.
 They're embracing under warm chandelier light.

-Outdoor courtyards and walkways are a big part of the U of T experience, but Toronto weather can be a pain.
+Outdoor courtyards and walkways are a big part of the U of T experience, but Toronto weather can be unpredictable.
 Have backup plans for indoor photos, covered walkways, and winter weddings.

 Best Photo Spots Around the University of Toronto